cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### validators

-The `validators` command allow user to query details about all validators on a network.
+The `validators` command allows users to query details about all validators on a network.

 Usage: